Songa Offshore: Operations

 In 2014, Songa Offshore sold Songa Venus and Songa Mercur rigs to Opus Offshore as a part of the deal creating Songa-Opus joint venture Songa Opus Offshore Drilling Pte Ltd (SOOD) that incorporates Songa's international operations.
-Ordered Cat D rigs will be delivered in 2015.
+Ordered Cat D rigs were delivered in 2015.
 All of them, being built by Daewoo Shipbuilding & Marine Engineering, will are chartered by Statoil.
 These rigs are designed to drill at mature oil fields off Norway.